Mustafa681/Mustafa681/ReadMe.md

 - 🔭 on my way to e full stack developer
 - 🌱 I’m currently learning JavaScript
-- ⚡ Fun fact: coder during the day, Music producer during the night :)
+- ⚡ Fun fact: Coder during the day, Music producer at night :)
 - 🧐 You can find me on <a href="https://www.linkedin.com/in/mustafa-sh-3707a1217">Linkedin</a>

 <br>